HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

 └── transSecondMoment;1
 ```

-For better understanding of physics quantity refer [this](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Examples/extended/Par04.html#output-data).
+More details on these quantities are explained in this [link](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Examples/extended/Par04.html#output-data).

-`CPUResMem`, `CPUVirMem`, `GPUMem` were added in this update and will be visible in the `geant4` docs after a couple of updates.
+`CPUResMem`, `CPUVirMem`, `GPUMem` are added into the updated version of the `Par04` application:
+`CPUResMem` - Resident Memory used by the inference of the `Par04` application
+`CPUVirMem` - Virtual Memory used by the inference of the `Par04` application
+`GPUMem` - GPU Memory used by the inference of the `Par04` application
+More details on Resident and Virtual Memory can be found [here](https://stackoverflow.com/questions/7880784/what-is-rss-and-vsz-in-linux-memory-management)

 ### Dependencies

-`par04` has a number of optional dependencies which can be added to customise it for different host hardware and usecase.
+`Par04` has a number of optional dependencies which can be added to customise it for different host hardware and usecase.

+> Running FastSim in `Par04` will require `ONNXRuntime`.

 #### Mandatory
 - `Geant4` - A platform for simulation of the passage of particles through matter.